 In the developed world, the biggest stock markets in the world officially emerged in the 19th and 20th centuries following the creation of the London Stock Exchange and the New York Stock Exchange.
 Whether it is Switzerland, Germany, Japan, or China, the major economic powers in the world have highly-developed stock markets operating today.

 One of the first exchanges of the world was established in Aizanoi, Turkey, around the 2nd century AD.
-UNESCO lists the ancient city in its tentative list of the World Heritage site.
+UNESCO lists the ancient city as its World Heritage site.
 It stated that Macellum or the round building in the city depicts the prices of all goods sold, possibly food items, in the markets, and one can read it entirely even today.1

 In 1100 AD, France had a system of courtiers de change for managing agricultural debts across the country for banks.
 Many saw it as an early form of brokerage because intermediaries were actively involved in trading debts.66